ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 - Some TV remote controls, like the Amazon Fire TV
 - Some mice

-## Unknown

-I don't have any of the following devices.
-It is possible that it might be easy to support them, or not.

-- Nintendo Switch controllers
-- Steam controllers

 ## Bluetooth BLE: Not supported ATM

 Not every Bluetooth HID device is "Classic".
 Some of them are "BLE" (low energy).